hyoo-ru/mam_mol/clicker/readme.md

 **`$mol_clicker_major`**

-The button for common uses colored in base color.
+The button for common cases colored in base color.

 **`$mol_clicker_minor`**